 Last week I hosted July’s coffee Q&A. In our call we talked about how to create a digital product, whether you should use pop-ups, and the key to building a successful business.

 If you’re new here, you might be wondering why I hold free Q&A sessions.
 Earlier in 2019, I reached an uncomfortable conclusion.
 I didn’t like how online businesses were run and wanted to do things differently.

-One of my first changes was to host monthly coffee meetings via Zoom.
+One of my first changes was to host regular free trainings and meetings.
 If you’d like to know more, you can read about my online marketing rebellion here.

-You can watch the recordings for past meetings inside the Work-At-Home Resource Library.
+You can join our community and attend future events by subscribing to the free Work-At-Home Resource Library.
 Click the image below to join now.
 Or keep reading for a summary of this month’s conversation.